dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

 The first thing that I did was remove rows that didn't have the data that I needed and replaced them with other rows that already existed in the dataset.
-I had to replace the entire row because if I didn't, the data that would replace it would mess up my prediction dataframe which hinged on how each of the features predict an outcome.
+I had to replace the entire row because if I didn't, the data that would replace it skew the results in my prediction model.
 To get the values I used probabilistic imputation to impute the missing values.
 I also decided that I was going to create 2 different dataframes, 1 for hypothesis testing and the other for prediction.

 For my hypothesis dataframe, I created 2 new variables`'allkillsat15`,`allassistsat15`, which were created by combining the columns `killsat15`, `opp_killsat15`,`assistsat15`, and `opp_assistsat15`.
 The dataframe looks like this: